Ingenol (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems or any skin infections.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems or other skin problems.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.